frc-7127-business-team/7127-Business-Materials/Branding.md

 ---

 ## Introduction:
-This document serves as a stylesheet to standardize the brand image of FIRST Team #7127; LongMetal Robotics.
+This document serves as a stylesheet to standardize the brand image of FIRST Robotics Competition Team #7127; LongMetal Robotics.

 ## Team Name
 Acceptable ways to use the team name are as follows: